yhlong0/IntellectCapital/Notes/2023/earlyRetirementExtreme.md

 15. Buy a food processor for $75, sell it for $15 three years later give you $20/year.
 However, if it was only used 15 times during the 3 years, $4/use.
 That's one expensive food processor.
 16. Draw a histogram, hourly, daily, monthly, semiannually, annually+, don't be surprised if you use fewer than three percent of your possessions daily and 90%+ of all possessions less than annually.
 This is a normal consumer pattern, but a waste of space and money.
 17. Is your money best spent on an extra bedroom or five years of freedom?
+18. The golden rule of volunteering is that the volunteer gets to do it his way.
+If you want to eat better for less, volunteer to cook.
+If you want to save money on cleaning supplies, create you own, this take leadership abilities, but if not you then who?
+None of this guarantees success, but maybe just someday your spouse will solve it using one of your solutions.
+19. Children don't spend a lot of money; rather, their parent do, beyond basic need, all they need is love, learning, activity and responsibilities.
+20. Net savings = lifetime income - lifetime expenses, a person's contribution to society.
+It is hard to spend money useful, effecient.
+21. Three things determine your retirement: Saving rate, amount of money you have now, investing return rate.
+If you only save 10%, you need to work 9 years to relax 1 year.
+If you save 75%, with 6-7% investing return rate, after 5 years, you accumulate money for not working 15 years, 15 years funds * 7% = 1 year fund.
+Higher saving rate also means lower spending(what you need + what you want).
+22.